Ange-Mukundente/event-locator/README.md

 - `PUT /api/events/:id` - Update an event
 - `DELETE /api/events/:id` - Delete an event

+  ## Testing

+This project uses **Jest** for unit testing.
+The tests are designed to validate core functionalities such as user authentication, event management (CRUD), location-based search, and category filtering.

 ## Challenges & Solutions
 - **Geospatial Queries in MongoDB**: Used `2dsphere` index to enable radius-based searches.
 - **Real-time Notifications**: Implemented Redis Pub/Sub for sending event reminders.